Featured Artists: Writer & Producer Joakim Daun Director: Elizabeth Zaza Muchemwa Cast: Mimi Ndiweni and Nikola Ruzicic Dramaturge: Zoë-Guzy Sprague

 “Why do I have to represent a whole race when I just want to represent me?”

-The Incident is an award-winning play by Joakim Daun that tackles belonging, migration, racism and power through an intimate love story spanning Sweden and Zimbabwe
+THE INCIDENT is an award-winning play by Joakim Daun that tackles belonging, migration, racism and power through an intimate love story spanning Sweden and Zimbabwe.

 How ‘progressive’ are people really, when they’re confronted with difficult choices?
 How far are people willing to go to understand those people with different cultural and ethnic backgrounds?

-The Incident explores the realities of being in an interracial/cultural relationship and living in a different culture, far from family, support, and tradition.
+THE INCIDENT explores the realities of being in an interracial/cultural relationship and living in a different culture, far from family, support, and tradition.
 It takes a closer at who we allow to belong in our societies and what it means to be an ambitious, non-white woman in a mostly white male dominated society.

-Directed by Elizabeth Zaza Muchemwa and starring award winning actress Mimi Ndiweni and Nikola Ruzicic, The Incident is brought to National Arts Festival by a team of South African and international theatre makers.
+Directed by Elizabeth Zaza Muchemwa and starring award winning actress Mimi Ndiweni and Nikola Ruzicic, THE INCIDENT is brought to National Arts Festival by a team of South African and international theatre makers.

 “Enlightening.
 Wow, that was raw.
 No filter.
-Loved it.”
+Loved it.” – Audience Feedback

-Awarded Outstanding Theatrical Production at 2018 Zimbabwean NAMA awards.
+Awarded Outstanding Theatrical Production at 2018 Zimbabwean NAMA awards

-“An excellent production- Highlighting lots of hidden undiscussed issues”
+“An excellent production- Highlighting lots of hidden undiscussed issues” – Audience Feedback

-The Incident is part of the STAGED platform, a partnership between the National Arts Festival and UJ Arts & Culture, Division of the Faculty of Art, Design & Architecture (FADA)
+THE INCIDENT is part of the STAGED platform, a partnership between the National Arts Festival and UJ Arts & Culture, Division of the Faculty of Art, Design & Architecture (FADA)

 Lighting design: Nic Farman